Online Fair Allocation of Perishable Resources: Achieving the Optimal Trade-Off Via Perishing-Aware Guardrails

-Our algorithm, \HopeGuardrailPerish, takes as input $(i)$ a desired bound on envy $L_T$, and $(ii)$ a high-probability parameter $\delta$.
-The algorithmic approach is tackled in three steps: \begin{enumerate} \item {Constructing a {static} allocation (also referred to as {\it baseline allocation} or {\it lower guardrail}), $\underline{X}$, under which the algorithm doesn't run out of budget with high probability}.
-Motivated by \cref{ssec:unavoidable-loss}, we let with $\overline{N} = \mathbb{E}[N] + \conf_{0,T}^N$, for an appropriately defined high-probability confidence term $\conf_{0,T}^N$. \item Setting an {``aggressive''} allocation $\overline{X} = \underline{X} + L_T$ to improve efficiency. \item Determining an appropriate {threshold condition} that indicates when to allocate $\overline{X}$. \end{enumerate}
+Our algorithm, \HopeGuardrailPerish, builds on the guardrail algorithm proposed by \citet{sinclair2021sequential} for the no-perishing setting.
+In particular, our algorithm always allocates the same amount to all individuals in a given round (independent of their type).
+As a result, the only source of envy is due to differences in allocations across rounds, as opposed to across individuals within the same round.
+Our algorithm controls this source of envy via an input parameter $L_T = o(1)$; it then tackles the problem of how much to allocate in each round in three main steps: \begin{enumerate} \item Constructing a {static} allocation (also referred to as {\it baseline allocation} or {\it lower guardrail}), $\underline{X} \in \mathbb{R}_+$. \item Setting an {``aggressive''} allocation $\overline{X} = \underline{X} + L_T$ to improve efficiency. \item Determining an appropriate {threshold condition} that indicates when to allocate aggressively (i.e., in which periods to allocate $\overline{X}$ instead of $\underline{X}$). \end{enumerate}

+At a high level, the lower guardrail $\underline{X}$ is constructed to be the {largest} feasible allocation for which the hindsight envy is zero (i.e., all individuals receive the same amount in each period), with high probability.
+For this to hold, it must be that the algorithm never runs out of budget under $\underline{X}$.
+This desideratum is precisely satisfied by the static allocation defined in \Cref{eq:xlower}, i.e., where we let $\overline{N} = \mathbb{E}[N] + \conf_{0,T}^N$ for an appropriately defined confidence term $\conf_{0,T}^N$.

+While $\underline{X}$ is budget-respecting with high probability, allocating a single budget-respecting quantity in each period may result in significant losses to efficiency.
+Herein lies the motivation behind the use of the ``aggressive'' allocation $\overline{X} = \underline{X} + L_T$: in periods in which the algorithm ``feels'' as though it is holding onto more units than it will need throughout the remainder of the horizon, it allocates aggressively.
+More specifically, in each period, our algorithm verifies whether there is enough budget remaining to accommodate $(i)$ the aggressive allocation $\overline{X}$ in the current period, $(ii)$ the lower guardrail $\underline{X}$ in all future periods, under high demand, and $(iii)$ aggressive future perishing.
+If enough budget remains, it allocates $\overline{X}$; otherwise, it defaults to $\underline{X}$.
+Formally, in any given period $t$, given a pessimistic forecast of future perishing $\overline{P}_t$, our threshold condition is as follows: